 This course is designed explore and address the instructional and assessment needs of students with diverse learning needs in the general curriculum classroom.
 Focus will be on identifying, prioritizing, using and monitoring instructional and assessment opportunities that are differentiated for diverse learners will be covered.
 Students will also learn to consider student learning characteristics when making differentiation decisions.
-Prerequisites: EXED 200/508 and EDUC 310 .
-Students accepted into the Special Education pre-professional program also have these prerequisites: READ 430, MAED 430 and EXED 484
+Prerequisite: EXED 200, EDUC 310.
+Students accepted into the SPED preprofessional program will also have prerequisites of READ 430, MAED 430, SPED 484.